Faribault has a legacy of innovation, hard work, and solid craftsmanship and when combined, world class creations come to life.

 Started in 1865, the Faribault Woolen Mills is one of only two remaining vertical woolen mills in America.
 Irreplaceable century-old machinery stands side by side with modern technology in our “new” mill, which was built in 1892.
 During World War I in 1917, the Woolen Mill supplied 100,000 olive drab army blankets for the troops and continued to make Army blankets for World War II and still does today.
 The Faribault Woolen Mill sits along the banks of the Cannon River in Faribault, and fifth generation craftspeople take raw wool and create blankets, throws, scarves and accessories of remarkable comfort and quality.
 Tours of the mill are available, and a retail store is open to the public.
 Learn more about the Mill’s history here, and plan your visit to the Mill here.

 Originally built as an opera house in 1885, the building burned in 1929 and the Paradise Center for the Arts was built on the foundation.
 The Paradise is a treasure for residents and visitors alike.
 Walking into the building, you enter into a lobby designed as a Moroccan Courtyard.
 Stepping into the doors of the auditorium, you’ll see castle like walls and a deep blue ceiling to imitate a night’s sky.
 The Paradise auditorium has 280 seats on the floor with a balcony above.
 There are three art galleries where creations by local and national artist are on display and rotate regularly throughout the year, and a gift shop showcasing work from area artists for purchase.
 The Paradise Center for the Arts hosts a combination of plays, music, and comedy throughout the year.
 Plus, they offer a wide array of classes where you can learn pottery, glass fusing, painting and more.
-Learn more about the Paradise Center for the Art’s 2019 performances and events here.
+Learn more about the Paradise Center for the Art’s upcoming galleries, performances, and events here.

 Located in downtown Faribault, 10,000 Drops Craft Distillery is dedicated to distilling and aging the highest quality Whiskeys and Rums.
 It was founded with the goal of crafting the highest quality American spirits, in the spirit of the American craftsman.
 The hundred-year-old warehouse that is home to the distillery has been renovated with great care and attention to detail using many refurbished materials.
 The space includes the distillery where the product is crafted, as well as a cocktail room that you’ll want to settle into and try a few beverages.
 Visitors are be able to choose from several options made with the Silver Rum, spiced rum, barrel aged dark rum, naked whiskey, gin and barrel aged bourbon.
 And don’t forget to try a drink from their delicious craft cocktail menu.
 Tours of the distillery are available by reservation on Saturdays, Learn more here.